sajidjavid222/sajid-javid.github.io/_pages/about.md

 # 👋 Welcome to My Portfolio

 Welcome!
 I'm **Sajid Javid**, a Ph.D. student in Computer Science and Engineering at **IIIT Delhi**.
-I’m passionate about building intelligent systems that tackle real-world challenges using the power of machine learning and AI.
+I’m passionate about building intelligent system models that tackle real-world challenges using the power of machine learning and AI with primary focus on wireless communications and networks.

-My journey has been shaped by meaningful research, innovative projects, and collaborative learning.
-Whether contributing to academic research or leading tech initiatives, I strive to bring thoughtful solutions and impactful ideas to life.
+Throughout my education and research experiences, I have explored diverse areas within computer science, collaborating on projects that span artificial intelligence, computer vision, natural language processing, and wireless communication.
+These experiences have shaped my approach to problem-solving and fueled my passion for learning and experimentation.

+My background also includes hands-on involvement in teaching, leadership roles in technical clubs, and participation in national and international events.
+I value collaboration, critical thinking, and the process of turning ideas into meaningful solutions.

+This website serves as a glimpse into my professional world—a space to share my research interests, academic progress, and selected projects.
 ---

 ## 🌟 Research Interests